godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``0`` |
 +-----------+-------+

-**Experimental** If set to on, this applies buffer orphaning - ``glBufferData`` is called with NULL data and the full buffer size prior to uploading new data.
+**Experimental.** If set to on, this applies buffer orphaning - ``glBufferData`` is called with NULL data and the full buffer size prior to uploading new data.
 This can be important to avoid stalling on some hardware.

 **Note:** Use with care.
 You are advised to leave this as default for exports.
 A non-default setting that works better on your machine may adversely affect performance for end users.